Tue: 6:00 pm - 7:00 pm

 Bob Dailey retired from AT&T Labs in 2017 where he was Lead Member of Technical Staff, having spent more than twenty years in telecommunications network design.
 Prior to his work as an engineer, he taught computer science at various universities, including St. Edward’s in Austin and La Universidad de Chile in Santiago.
 He has provided for people living with HIV/AIDS in the Austin community, having served four years as board chair for AIDS Services of Austin.
 An Ohio native, Bob holds a Ph.D. in Industrial & Systems Engineering from Ohio State University.
-In addition to activities at KOOP, he tutors in the AVID program for the Austin Independent School District at Navarro High School.
+In addition to activities at KOOP, he tutors in the AVID program for the Austin Independent School District.

 Jim Harrington, founder and former President of the Texas Civil Rights Project, is a frequent guest and collaborator.
 He is still involved in various local issues, notably as an advocate for quality education in East Austin.
 Jim is also a member of the clergy at St. James Episcopal Church where he heads Proyecto Santiago.
 He received his J.D. degree from the University of Detroit Mercy School of Law.